| A Conversation with Maggie Anton, author of RAV HISDA'S

 does magic serve historically for women desirous of religious

+participation?
 In ancient times, both men and women practiced magic,

 although men often did this as part of their priestly